pcsmomo/docker-kubernetes/README.md

 ## Thoughts

 - Holy moly.
-AWS setting part is always challenging, 18 minutes lecture got me for 2 hours to complete the setting such as "145.
+AWS setting part is always challenging, 18 minute lecture got me for almost 2 hours to complete the setting such as "145.
 Using EFS Volumes with ECS"
-- It might have been a good idea of using the same name of tags on every service for this app
+- It might be a good idea of using the same name for tags on every service for this app